 About me

-I enjoy making music, hacking, ping-pong, Portuguese, and adventures.
-I'm applying to grad schools for the '25 Ph.D. cycle.
+I enjoy making music, hacking, ping-pong, Portuguese, and spontaneous adventures.

 Some projects I've worked on recently